jumorap/showcase/content/docs/shortcodes/corte_1/SpatialCoherence.md

-# Mach Bands
+# Spatial Coherence

 {{< hint info >}}
 **Exercise**

-Temporal coherence is the visual phenomenon present all across nature whereby the perceived color of a given point within a region of interest tend to vary more according to the elapsed time passed between two given moments.
+Spatial coherence is the visual phenomenon present all across nature whereby the perceived colors of two given points within a region of interest tend to vary more according to their relative distance.

-Implement an animation with keyframes using the nub library for Processing (Java).
+Exercise
+Implement a pixelator video application and perform a benchmark of the results (color avg vs spatial coherence).
+How would you assess the visual quality of the results?

 {{< /hint >}}

 ## Solution

-Implementation of an animation with keyframes using the nub library for Processing (Java):
+Implemention of a pixelator video application:

 {{< details title="Code Implementation" open=false >}}
 {{< highlight Java >}}